viraptor/reverse-interview/README.md

 - How quickly can you setup a new local test environment for the product? (minutes / hours / days)
 - How quickly can you respond to security issues in the code or dependencies?
 - Are all developers allowed to have local admin access of their computers?
-- Do you have any sort of technical principles or vision?
+- Tell me about your technical principles or vision.

 # The Team